ismasan/jbundle/README.md

     'dist/1.6/file4.min.js'
     'dist/1.6/text.txt'

-Or you can build a single bundle/file dinamically (ie. for testing)
+Or you can build a single bundle/file dinamically (ie. for testing, or for serving and caching dinamically)

     JBundle.build('foo.js').src